Caribbean looks to Trudeau to put quest for climate change funding on the world's agenda | CBC News

 CARICOM leaders meet in Ottawa for a Canada-CARICOM summit

-Caribbean leaders meeting with Prime Minister Justin Trudeau this week are hoping Canada will push their concerns — such as the profound threat they face from climate change — higher on the international agenda.
+Caribbean leaders meeting with Prime Minister Justin Trudeau this week hope Canada will push their concerns — such as the profound threat they face from climate change — higher on the international agenda.

+"Our region has traditionally relied on Canada's advocacy to highlight our challenges and realities and promote our interest in international fora where we do not have a voice," said Dominica's Prime Minister Roosevelt Skerrit at the start of the Canada-CARICOM summit in Ottawa.

+It's the first such summit held in Canada and outside the Caribbean.

 Trudeau is taking a break from domestic politics and his engagement on the Israeli-Hamas conflict to co-chair a three-day meeting with leaders of the Caribbean economic and political bloc — CARICOM.